The 5 Yamas (Self Restraints) Overview

 Step 3: Download, Print, & Distribute

-Download the Ahimsa inspired illustrations (see above).
+Download the Ahimsa-inspired illustrations (see above).
 Print and give them to all your students as handouts.
 With the Yoga Lesson Planner, you can upload the Ahimsa illustrations to your lesson plan.
 Why is that so good?
-Well, it allows you access the lesson plan and the illustrations in one convenient place.
-For example, in two years time you might want to do use the same lesson plan.
+Well, it allows you to access the lesson plan and the illustrations in one convenient place.
+For example, in two years, you might want to use the same Yoga Lesson Plan.

 Ahimsa Mindmap: Talking Points